A highway over another highway

 Dignified in the burning sunset.

-Inside the van, the steamy temperature 98 F.
+Inside the van, steamy temperature 98 F.

-We installed two new AC units
+We installed three AC units

-Scroll pumps cry aloud then stop,
+Scroll pumps cry aloud and stop.

 But we survived one week, then another week.